Compass Academy

 Because the homestead and farm are both our primary educators and our classrooms; the natural rhythms spark the children’s curiosity and offer self-directed learning opportunities through real-world experiences.

 This organic approach to education informed our choice to work with the Oak Meadow curriculum as our foundation for academic learning.
-Oak Meadow is a nature-based and Waldorf-inspired curriculum that has been accredited and parallels most required homeschool learning milestones.
+Oak Meadow is a nature-based and Waldorf-inspired curriculum that has been accredited and shifted to parallel public school learning milestones.

 Using this curriculum allows our teachers to be inspired in their lesson creation by the children’s relationship to their natural surroundings, as well as the seasonal rhythms of the farm.